ray-project/kuberay/README.md

 ### Use YAML

 Please choose the version you would like to install.
-The example below uses the latest stable version `v0.3.0`.
+The examples below use the latest stable version `v0.3.0`.

 | Version  |  Stable |  Suggested Kubernetes Version |
 |----------|:-------:|------------------------------:|